stilljake/serverless-munki/README.md

 After reviewing and Merging any PRs created via the autopkg-run workflow, the sync-repo workflow will be triggered.
 This will sync any changes in your munki repo to your AWS S3 bucket where they will be available for your clients.

+#### Updating recipe trust info

+We update recipe trust info by [manually running](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow#running-a-workflow) the `update-trust-info` workflow.
+Make sure the parent recipe repo is included in the "Add AutoPKG Repos" step in the `.github/workflows/update-trust-info.yml` file before triggering the workflow run.

 ### Munki

 You can administer your munki repo however you are used to by checking out your GitHub repo locally and making your required changes inside the `munki_repo` folder.
-When changes are pushed to the remote Master branch, they will be automatically synced to your S3 bucket via the sync-repo workflow.
+When changes are pushed to the remote Master branch, they will be automatically synced to your S3 bucket via the `sync-repo` workflow.

+#### Clean Repo

+The `clean-repo` workflow will remove older, unused software items from the munki repo.
+By default it is scheduled to run every Tuesday at 19:00.
+You can change this by editing `.github/workflows/clean-repo.yml`.

 ## Acknowledgements

 [Terraform Munki Repo](https://github.com/grahamgilbert/terraform-aws-munki-repo) module from Graham Gilbert

-The autopkg_tools.py script is a fork of Facebook's [autopkg_tools.py](https://github.com/facebook/IT-CPE/blob/main/legacy/autopkg_tools/autopkg_tools.py)
+The `autopkg_tools.py` script is a fork of Facebook's [autopkg_tools.py](https://github.com/facebook/IT-CPE/blob/main/legacy/autopkg_tools/autopkg_tools.py)

 The GitHub Actions workflows and this project in general are based heavily on the GitHub Actions AutoPKG setup from [Gusto](https://github.com/Gusto/it-cpe-opensource/tree/main/autopkg)